Hanna-Barbera Logo

 Hanna-Barbera Logo 1979

 This is one of the most well-known Hanna Barbera logos.
 It contains a white five-pointed star from which a trail of thin lines spirals out.
-Its creator, Saul Bass, used a gradient of bright colors (yellow, red, pink, blue, light blue, and green) to convey the positive atmosphere of the cartoons.
+Saul Bass, its creator, used a gradient of bright colors (yellow, red, pink, blue, light blue, and green) to convey the positive atmosphere of the cartoons.

 1988 – 2001